Travel advisories are subject to change. Refer to ICA website

 NUS students on Official NUS Student Trips are covered by the NUS Student Travel Insurance Policy.
 Expenses for COVID-19 medical treatment is covered under the policy.
 Please visit https://myportal.nus.edu.sg/studentportal/student-insurance/all/ for the Summary of Policy Cover.

 You are also strongly encouraged to purchase additional insurance coverage for overseas medical expenses as well as evacuation or repatriation expenses in the unfortunate event that you contract COVID-19.

 There is a number of ways you can prepare for your SEP:

 - Keep yourself updated with the COVID-19 situation at your SEP host country through MOH, MFA, the SEP host country Embassy and SEP Host University websites

-- Complete the Overseas Travel Preparedness (OTP) module in LumiNUS at least 1 month before departure
+- Complete the Overseas Travel Preparedness (OTP) course in LumiNUS at least 1 month before departure

 - Register with MFA or your home country’s diplomatic mission prior to departure

 - Download the International SOS app onto your mobile device and subscribe for email alerts of your SEP Host Country